This module complements the 15-CATS module "Queering the Literary Landscape." IT WILL RUN IN TERM 2 IN 2018/19.

 Module outcomes: Students will leave the module with sharpened skills in critical thinking; in using historical and theoretical materials in literary criticism; and in understanding sexuality and gender as one constitutive way of analysing the contemporary world.
 They will gain familiarity with new methodologies and regimes of knowledge, as well as new ways to apply these insights to the study of world literature and culture.

 Many of the readings are in the form of articles or book chapters, as listed in the syllabus.
 (Many are also quite short.)
 The library will make these available in online form through Talis Aspire.
-In the interim, most of the articles and some of the book chapters listed are available to read/download through the library's databases.
-(Full citations can be found in the indicative bibliography below.)

 In addition, you should purchase the following literary texts:

 R. Raj Rao, The Boyfriend

 Monique Truong, The Book of Salt